leanlibutti/Tensorflow-Container-Scheduler/README.md

 ## Run Tensorflow Examples

-To run a tensorflow example, two environment variables must be exported:
+To run a tensorflow example, four environment variables must be exported:

 - export MIN_ENV_THREADS: defines the minimum number of threads used for execution.
 - export MAX_ENV_THREADS: defines the maximum number of threads used for execution.